 Have you or someone you know used a court appointed attorney?
 What was your experience?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 Court records include a file with a sheet called a docket sheet and every documents filed during your court case.
 You have the ability to access court records via the website, or by going to the Glasscock County Clerk of Court.

 Clerk of Court